Geraldaa/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays current directory contents in a long format
+script that displays hidden files and contents of current directory